gazebosim/docs/garden/ros_gz_project_template_guide.md

 ## Development

 1. Choose a ROS and Gazebo combination  https://gazebosim.org/docs/garden/ros_installation
-   Note: Ig you're using a specific and unsupported Gazebo version with ROS 2, you might need to set the `GZ_VERSION` environment variable, for example:
+   Note: If you're using a specific and unsupported Gazebo version with ROS 2, you might need to set the `GZ_VERSION` environment variable, for example:

     ```bash
     export GZ_VERSION=garden